aliffiaaps-coder/Data-Analysis-Dashboard/credit-card-report/README.md

 **Dataset:** <a href="https://github.com/aliffiaaps-coder/Data-Analysis-Dashboard/blob/main/credit-card-report/dataset_cc_1.csv">Dataset</a>

 ## Project Objective
-Bank of America wants to create an annual profit report for 2023 so that bank executives can understand their customers and increase profitability in 2024 & 2025.
+Bank of America wants to create an annual profit report for the year 2023, so that bank executives can understand their customers and increase profitability in 2024 & 2025.

 ## Key Performance Indicators (KPIs)
 - Number of Customer